schwrrring/podplus-1/readme.md

 # Podmod
 An adaptation of a guardian Experiment (original description underneath).
-The experiment at hand adds functionalities that allows the user to send messages back to the news room as well as answering polls and questionairs.
-The state of the code is very experimental hence it isnt supposed to be used in production and needs lots of refactoring.
+The experiment at hand adds functionalities that allow the user to send messages back to the newsroom as well as answering polls and questionairs.
+The state of the code is very experimental, hence it isnt supposed to be used in production and needs lots of refactoring.
 For more information see...

 # original Guardian Description